samkearney/esta-ngl/docs/tutorial/interface_hierarchy.rst

 The order in which interfaces appear at the same level in the hierarchy is meaningful; similar or identical items that appear in a certain order in an interface hierarchy should be presented in the same order in any corresponding user interface elements.
-By contrast, text contained in the :ref:`standard-objects-interface-instance-id` attribute of an interface instance has no meaning attached to it.
+By contrast, text contained in the :ref:`standard-objects-interface-instance-alias` attribute of an interface instance has no meaning attached to it.
 To modify the above example:

 .. tabs::